Algebraic characterization of equivalence between oracle-based iterative algorithms: Oracle equivalence

 \begin{definition}[oracle equivalence] Two algorithms that use the same oracles are \emph{oracle equivalent} if they have have the same transfer function. \end{definition}

 Oracle equivalence is a useful notion of algorithm equivalence:

 \begin{enumerate} \item There are many ways to re-parameterize an algorithm that change the state-space matrices $(A,B,C,D)$ or the internal state $x^k$.
 A sensible notion of equivalence should be independent of such transformations.
-Oracle equivalence achieves this independence by bypassing the state entirely and treating the algorithm as the map $(u^0,u^1,\dots)\mapsto(y^0,y^1,\dots)$. \item Since oracle-equivalent algorithms have identical input and output sequences, many analytical properties of interest, particularly those pertaining to algorithm convergence or robustness, are preserved.
-For example, suppose the target problem is to minimize $f(y)$ with $y\in \R^n$, with solution $y^\star$ and corresponding objective value $f(y^\star)$.
-Further suppose $f$ is convex and differentiable with oracle $\nabla f$.
-If two algorithms are oracle-equivalent, the sequence of gradients $\left \| \nabla f(y) \right \|$, distance to the solution $\left \| y - y^\star \right \|$, and objective function values $f(y) - f(y^\star)$ evolve identically, so they have the same worst-case convergence rate.
-Moreover, even if the oracle is noisy (e.g., suffers from additive or multiplicative noise, or even adversarial noise), from the point of view of the oracle, the algorithms are indistinguishable and any analytical property that involves only the oracle sequence will be the same. \end{enumerate}
+Oracle equivalence achieves this independence by bypassing the state entirely and treating the algorithm as the map $(u^0,u^1,\dots)\mapsto(y^0,y^1,\dots)$.

+\item Since oracle-equivalent algorithms generate identical oracle-input and oracle-output sequences, many analytical properties of interest are preserved, especially those commonly studied for optimization algorithms.
+For example, if the oracle is the gradient of a differentiable function, $u^k = \nabla f(y^k)$, then any quantity determined solely by the gradient queries and responses evolves identically for the two algorithms, including the sequence of gradient norms $\|\nabla f(y^k)\|$, the sequence of queried objective values $f(y^k)$, and any certificate or bound expressed in terms of these quantities. \end{enumerate}

 \titleparagraph{Invariance under linear state transformations}

 Oracle equivalence (\cref{def1}) is invariant under linear transformations of state.
 Specifically, define $\tilde{x}^k = Tx^k$ for each $k$, where $T$ is an invertible matrix.
 The state-space equations \eqref{eq:ss} expressed in terms of the new state variable $\tilde x^k$ become